 Card #4:

-This one again substitutes cardstock for some of the pieces - but it's a different color of cardstock and different pieces that were substituted (and the pieces are again rearranged like we did earlier).
-The sentiment is another from that same Thoughtful Moments hybrid embossing folder, and I added Transparent Adhesive-Backed Dots (also discontinued) to finish the card.
+Another similar one - the sentiment is another from that same Thoughtful Moments hybrid embossing folder, and I added Transparent Adhesive-Backed Dots (also discontinued) to finish the card.

 Card #5: